Nativity scene: Krýza's crèche

 Tomáš Krýza (1838–1918) built in a period of over 60 years a nativity scene covering 60 m2 (length 17 m, size and height 2 m) which contains 1,398 figures of humans and animals, of which 133 are moveable.
 It is on display in southern Bohemian town Jindřichův Hradec.
 It figures as the largest mechanical nativity scene in the world in the Guinness Book of World Records.

 Gingerbread crèches

 Gingerbread nativity scenes and cribs in the church of St. Matthew in Šárka (Prague 6 Dejvice) have around 200 figures and houses, the tradition dates from since 1972; every year new ones are baked and after holidays eaten.

-France (Santons)

-A santon (Provençal: "little saint") is a small hand-painted, terracotta nativity scene figurine produced in the Provence region of southeastern France.
-In a traditional Provençal crèche, the santons represent various characters from Provençal village life such as the scissors grinder, the fishwife, and the chestnut seller.
-The figurines were first created during the French Revolution when churches were forcibly closed and large nativity scenes prohibited.
-Today, their production is a family affair passed from parents to children.
-During the Christmas season, santon makers gather in Marseille and other locales in southeastern France to display and sell their wares.